greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 # Get Started with GX Cloud and Postgres

-*This workshop content is current as of 13 August 2024.*
+*This workshop content is current as of 14 August 2024.*

 Welcome to our workshop!
 In this workshop, you'll learn how to connect your GX Cloud account to a Postgres Data Source, create Expectations, and run Validations.

 ## Prerequisites
 - A [GX Cloud](https://hubl.li/Q02ng2Jx0) account with Admin or Editor permissions.
-- [git](https://git-scm.com/) installed on the computer you're using for this workshop.
 - A publicly accessible PostgreSQL database.

 ## Agenda